BreeeZe/rpos/README.md

 The next goal (by @RogerHardiman) was to implement more of the ONVIF standard so that RPOS could be used with a wide range of CCTV systems and with ONVIF Device Manager and ONVIF Device Tool.
 Additional ONVIF Soap commands were added including the PTZ Service with backend drivers that control the Raspberry Pi Pan-Tit HAT or emit various RS485 based PTZ protocols including Pelco D and Sony Visca.

-Oliver Schwaneberg added gst-rtsp-server support as third RTSP Server option.
+Oliver Schwaneberg added GStreamer gst-rtsp-server support as third RTSP Server option.

-Casper Meijn wrote some Relative PTZ support (Roger Hardiman then implemented Absolute PTZ support)
+Casper Meijn added Relative PTZ support

 ## Features:
 - Streams H264 video over rtsp from the Official Raspberry Pi camera (the one that uses the ribbon cable)